 Many studies have also proven that cutting calories and reducing caloric intake over a long period of time may in fact not be beneficial to our health.
 This is especially true if dieters are choosing a sugary cereal as a meal replacement.

 So, choosing Special K’s diet plan may result in some weight loss, at least initially.
-However, making more radical changes to one’s diet will result in lasting effects and fewer side effects that come with slashing calories dramatically.
+However, making more holistic changes to one’s diet will result in lasting effects and fewer side effects that come with extreme calorie deficits or long periods of deficits.

 Will I Lose Weight Eating 2 Bowls of Cereal a Day?